 Team (glossary entry)

-On most of my pages related to "psychology and sociology for men" I use the word team as if it were defined this way:
+On many of my pages related to "psychology and sociology for men" I began by using the word team as if it were defined this way:

 team: A group of men1 acting together towards a shared common purpose.